 How do you set up a reward system for kids?
-These are the best child reward system ideas, whether you want to reward with money, points, screen time, or something else.
+Best child reward system ideas that reward through money, points, screen time, or something else.

 Looking for child reward system ideas that don’t just involve money?